 Presented in partnership with the Community Relations Council of UJFT, Simon Family JCC and community partners’ Israel Today series.

 TODAY come see Career Speaker Krystal Jacobs on the VA Beach campus!
-This event is free, open to the public, & incl… twitter.com/i/web/status/8…12 days ago
+This event is free, open to the public, & incl… twitter.com/i/web/status/8…one month ago